weihui1308/PAA/README.md

 # Introduction
-The repository is dedicated to tracking the latest advances in the field of Physical-Adversarial-Attack (:smiling_imp:).
+The repository is dedicated to tracking the latest advances in the field of Physical-Adversarial-Attack.
 The maintainer will continue to update it.

 If you find any omitted literature, please feel free to submit issues for addition.
-Many thanks! (:heart:)
+Many thanks!

 Table of Contents:
 - <a href="#id_666">Order by Task</a>